Harlan and Hollingsworth: Shipbuilding

-Harlan & Hollingsworth's expanded slowly but steadily into iron shipbuilding.
-Only nine ships were built between 1841 and 1851, with most of the company time taken with railroad car building and general repair work.
-In 1843 the company leased a launching berth on the banks of the Christiana River.
+The firm expanded slowly but steadily into iron shipbuilding: it would build nine ships between 1841 and 1851, alongside its railroad-car production and general repair work.
+In 1843, the company leased a launching berth on the banks of the Christiana River.
 The facilities at this property were limited, so all the work forming iron plates, bars, and fasteners was done at their main shop on Front and West Streets.
-The launch slipway was 200 feet long and could only accommodate vessels of 600 tons maximum, but this was deemed adequate for the needs of the time.
+The launch slipway was 200 feet long and could only accommodate vessels up to of 600 tons, but this was deemed adequate for the needs of the time.

 The first two hulls built by the company, the Ashland and Ocean, were two of the earliest iron steamboats to be constructed in the United States.
 They were delivered to George Aspinwall of Philadelphia in 1844.
-That same year the company built the Bangor, which is credited with being the first seagoing iron propeller steamship built in the United States.
+That same year the company built the Bangor, the first seagoing iron propeller steamship built in the United States.
 In 1897, the company designed the first steam pilot boat in the New York harbor, the New York.

-By the early 1850s the company began to rely less on wood ship or railcar building for its income.
+By the early 1850s, the company began to rely less on wood ship or railcar building for its revenue.
 Machine shops, office buildings, wharves, carpenter sheds, boiler shops, blacksmith shops and cranes were added in the first five years of the decade.
 As the firm's reputation grew, more orders for steamboats came in from across the country.
 Charles Morgan, a New York shipping magnate, purchased his first ship from Harlan in 1856.
-Morgan would eventually become one of the largest customers for Harlan & Hollingsworth, ordering over 31 vessels by 1878.
+Morgan would eventually become one of the largest customers for Harlan & Hollingsworth, ordering more than 31 vessels by 1878.

-Business growth

-This chart give an indication of the economic progress of the company from 1836 to 1860: